weberdak/hybrid-method/README.md

 ## Installation

 This method requires a UNIX operating system (i.e., MAC-OS or Linux) to install XPLOR-NIH.
-All commands shown below are excuted from a BASH terminal.
+All commands shown below are executed from a BASH terminal.

 * Python 3 (must include numpy)
 * [XPLOR-NIH 3.0](https://nmr.cit.nih.gov/xplor-nih/)